-2.2 Water application - chlorophyll-a absorption
+2.2 Water application - chlorophyll a absorption

-The NASA bio-Optical Marine Algorithm Data (NOMAD, version 2a.) set includes measurements of spectral remote-sensing reflectances, spectral marine absorption and backscattering coefficients, and concentrations of water constituents (Werdell and Bailoy 2005).
-Here, we use only chlorophyllea (chl-a) measurements derived from

-- Bailey, 2005).
-Here, we use only chlorophyll-a (chl-a) measurements derived from high performance liquid chromatography (HPLC).
-The observed radiance spectra and matching HPLC-derived chl-a concentration consist of 424 matches, hereafter referred to as the NOMAD matchups.
-The general practice is to derive the absorption coefficients from the observed radiance spectra using semi-analytical inversion models (e.g., - Van Der Woerd and Pasterkamp, 2008; Maritorena et al., 2002).
+The NASA bio-Optical Marine Algorithm Data (NO-MAD, version 2a.) set includes measurements of spectral remote-sensing reflectances, spectral marine absorption and backscattering coefficients, and concentrations of water constituents (Werdell and Bailey, 2005).
+Here, we use only chlorophyll a (chl a) measurements derived from high performance liquid chromatography (HPLC).
+The observed radiance spectra and matching HPLC-derived chl a concentration consist of 424 matches, hereafter referred to as the NOMAD matchups.
+The general practice is to derive the absorption coefficients from the observed radiance spectra using semi-analytical inversion models (e.g. Van Der Woerd and Pasterkamp, 2008; Maritorena et al., 2002).
 Lambert-Beer law is then employed to estimate the absorption per unit mass from derived absorption coefficients and measured concentrations.